Dhari2920/Math-methods/README.md

 # Math-methods
-This contins math methods with examples
+This contains math methods with examples